Renters Insurance Spain

 Renters InsuranceBelongings + tenant liability

-Contents insurance protects belongings such as:
+Contents insurance in Spain protects belongings such as:

 For tenants in Spain, renters insurance is normally the better option.